MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

 ## Deploy a model

-Azure OpenAI provides a web-based portal named **Azure OpenAI Studio**, that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.
+Azure provides a web-based portal named **Azure AI Studio**, that you can use to deploy, manage, and explore models.
+You'll start your exploration of Azure OpenAI by using Azure AI Studio to deploy a model.

+> **Note**: As you use Azure AI Studio, message boxes suggesting tasks for you to perform may be displayed.
+You can close these and follow the steps in this exercise.

-1. On the **Overview** page for your Azure OpenAI resource, use the **Go to Azure OpenAI Studio** button to open Azure OpenAI Studio in a new browser tab.
+1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **AI Studio**.
-2. In Azure OpenAI Studio, on the **Deployments** page, view your existing model deployments.
+1. In Azure AI Studio, in the pane on the left, select the **Deployments** page and view your existing model deployments.
 If you don't already have one, create a new deployment of the **gpt-35-turbo-16k** model with the following settings:
     - **Deployment name**: *A unique name of your choice*
     - **Model**: gpt-35-turbo-16k *(if the 16k model isn't available, choose gpt-35-turbo)*
-    - **Model version**: Auto-update to default
+    - **Model version**: *Use default version*
     - **Deployment type**: Standard
     - **Tokens per minute rate limit**: 5K\*
     - **Content filter**: Default
-    - **Enable dynamic quota**: Enabled
+    - **Enable dynamic quota**: Disabled

     > \* A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.